modxcms/evolution/assets/snippets/ajaxSearch/ajaxSearch_readme.txt

 :: How-to use this snippet
 -----------------------------------------------------------------

-1. Copy the contents of the file snippet.ajaxSearch.php into a new snippet named AjaxSearch
+1. Copy the contents of the file snippet.ajaxSearch.txt into a new snippet named AjaxSearch

 2. Create a directory named ajaxSearch under the assets/snippets folder.